 What you will study

 This masters-level module is divided into two broad sections.
-In the first and longer section you will be exploring five clusters of major literary texts, from the ancient past right up to the present.
+In the first and longer section you'll be exploring five clusters of major literary texts, from the ancient past right up to the present.
 These clusters have been chosen to exemplify some of the complex and fascinating ways in which certain literary themes, personae or narratives have circulated within and across widely differing contexts and periods.
-You will be considering, for example, the phenomenon of rewrites and adaptations of literary texts in different genres, languages and media.
+You'll be considering, for example, the phenomenon of rewrites and adaptations of literary texts in different genres, languages and media.
 This will include study not only of their critical reception, but of their material production, distribution and dissemination.
-You will be encouraged to bring a range of relevant theoretical approaches to literary texts and become aware of the ways in which these approaches themselves have histories, and are practised within institutional frameworks.
+You'll be encouraged to bring a range of relevant theoretical approaches to literary texts and become aware of the ways in which these approaches themselves have histories, and are practised within institutional frameworks.

 The second and shorter section of the module continues the exploration of literary circulations across boundaries, and the adaptation and recreation of texts in a range of different media.
 Its main focus, however, is on issues of literary history and book history, with reference to two very different literary texts: Byron’s satirical poem Don Juan and Kipling’s novel Kim.
 These will be used to open up discussion of the ways in which our understanding of literary texts can be deepened by reference to the specific historical frameworks and contexts within which they are produced and consumed, and to explore the concepts, methodologies and practices of book history, and how this relates to our study of literature.